Gestures of Light, Traces of Self

 - Artifacts: Participants receive both a still image and an animated video via QR code.

-- Facilitation: Can be guided or self-directed, depending on context and intention.
+- Facilitation: Can be fully guided by the artist or run in a lighter, self-directed mode, depending on context and intention.

 - Installation: Adaptable to many formats — intimate, public, or performative.